CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 much larger than the ion gyro frequency by the ratio m i /m e .
 The gyro radius increases with the perpendicular velocity v⊥ and decreases as the magnetic field B increases: high v⊥ , low B→ large rL .

+Second,
+these drifts are largely responsible for the currents that flow in the plasma and are therefore essential for the ultimate development of self-consistent models. like in fusion devices

+The main conclusion from this chapter is that a magnetic field can quite effectively confine charged particles in the perpendicular direction.

 ## $\mathbf{B}$ and $\mathbf{F}$ uniform and constant